eduardlio/learn-js-through-web/readme.md

 Bring the nose down.

-Thinking bee!
+Thinking BEE!
-Thinking bee!
-Thinking bee!
+Thinking BEE!
+Thinking BEE!

 - What in the world is on the tarmac?
 - Get some lights on that!

-Thinking bee!
+Thinking BEE!
-Thinking bee!
-Thinking bee!
+Thinking BEE!
+Thinking BEE!

 - Vanessa, aim for the flower.